tjrchampion/Catapult/migrations/README.md

-# Temporary until Doctrine Migrations or similar is configured
+# Temporary sql dump until Doctrine Migrations or similar is configured